R-Ravantti/salt-finalproject/README.md

 Simon H. - [GitHub](https://github.com/simonhong2022) - [LinkedIn](https://www.linkedin.com/in/seongbong-hong-080293121/)

 ### Application
-The project is a full-stack team management application.
+The project is a full-stack team management application, built over the course of 11 days during the Full-Stack Java Bootcamp at SALT.
 The frontend allows the user to add employees and teams to the system, see an overview of the different team compositions, and quickly move employees between different teams.
 The backend connects to a remote database and provides an API that can be used to add, remove, edit, and delete items in the database, as well as handling authentication for frontend users.

 ### Technology